vipulnaik/working-drafts/lesswrong/chris-voss-negotiation-masterclass-review.md

 seems/sounds/feels/looks like ..." or "You seem/sound/look like ..."
 before articulating the label (in a single sentence where possible), and being deferential in tone.
 It is also open to correction (see the next section, mislabeling).
-The use of "I think ..." or "What I'm hearing is ..." is discouraged because you want it to be about your counterpart and the situation, not about yourself.
+The use of first-person pronoun framings such as "I think ..." or "What I'm hearing is ..." is discouraged because you want it to be about your counterpart and the situation, not about yourself.

 Labeling is more high-effort than mirroring: rather than just using short-term memory to remember and pick words fromm the last sentence,